bemnet884/3D-Plugin-Nehabi/README.md

-# 3D Multi-Viewer Plugin for WordPress
+# 3D Multi-Viewer Plugin for Nehabi

 ## Description

-The **3D Multi-Viewer Plugin** allows WordPress users to embed interactive 3D models seamlessly.
+The **3D Multi-Viewer Plugin** allows Nehabi users to embed interactive 3D models seamlessly.
 This plugin supports models from **Spline** and **Sketchfab**, offering extensive customization options such as background color, borders, padding, and more.
 Built with user convenience in mind, it features a shortcode generator for easy integration and adjustable iframe properties.

 ---